Modular sugarcane manufacturing · Indonesia

 Fragile logistics

 Cane must reach a distant mill within hours of harvest.
-Transport, harvest, and loading costs eat 30–50% of farm-gate revenue.
+Transport, harvest and loading eat 30–50% of farm-gate revenue.

 04